 Many companies in the oil and gas (O&G) sector have deployed computer technologies and automation to increase efficiency.
-Now, as global demand for energy rises amid volatile market conditions, O&G leaders are going further to embrace digitalisation through the use of Internet of Things (IoT) sensors, cloud computing, and advanced analytics.
+Now, as global demand for energy rises amid volatile market conditions, oil and gas leaders are going further to embrace digitalisation through the use of Internet of Things (IoT) sensors, cloud computing, and advanced analytics.

 This shift to Business 4.0 strategies can create greater value, but it also raises new challenges.
 Data management, worker preparedness, and security vulnerabilities must all be addressed.